 redis_data:

-Health checks, service dependencies, named volumes—all properly configured.
+Health checks, service dependencies, named volumes — all properly configured.
 From there, you can iterate: "Change PostgreSQL to version 17," "Add a backup service," and Claude Code updates the file correctly.

 How Do You Run Claude Code Safely Inside a Container?

-When you ask Claude Code to "delete these files" or "refactor everything in this directory," doing that inside a container means the worst case is losing the container—not losing your host machine's file system.
+Running Claude Code inside a container is primarily about containing the blast radius of destructive operations.
+When you ask Claude Code to "delete these files" or "refactor everything in this directory," doing that inside a container means the worst case is losing the container — not your host filesystem.

 Start Claude Code inside the container